EAD vs H-1B | Pros and Cons to Make the Right Decision

 Should I Switch from H-1B to EAD?

-Switching from H-1B to EAD is useful when you are having trouble transitioning to a new employer with your H-1B or if you don’t want to be tied to one employer as you would be with H-1B.
-EAD allows you to work for any employer, and switching to it from H-1B can be helpful to some foreign workers that need that flexibility.
+Switching from H-1B to EAD is useful when you are having trouble transitioning to a new employer with your H-1B or if you don’t want to be tied to one employer, as you would be with H-1B.
+EAD allows you to work for any employer, and switching to it from H-1B can be helpful to some foreign workers who need that flexibility.

-Keep in mind that to be able to switch from H-1B to EAD, you will first need to apply and have USCIS approve your EAD.
+Keep in mind that to switch from H-1B to EAD, you will first need to apply and have USCIS approve your EAD.
 The application process is quite simple.
-You must submit form I-765, attach relevant evidence and pay the filing fees.
+You must submit Form I-765, attach relevant evidence, and pay the filing fees.
 You will generally receive a response within 90 days.

 EAD vs H-1B

-Do I need H-1B If I Have EAD?
+Do I Need an H-1B If I Have An EAD?

 You don’t need to get an EAD if you are already working in the U.S. on an H-1B visa.
-If you were to get an EAD while on H-1B, this would terminate your H-1B visa status.
-This is because your H-1B visa is employer specific, while EAD is not employer-specific work authorization.
+If you were to use an EAD while on an H-1B, this could terminate your H-1B visa status.
+This is because your H-1B visa is employer-specific, while EAD is not employer-specific work authorization.

 This also applies the other way around.
-If you already have EAD, you do not need to apply for H-1B.
-However, because H-1B is an immigrant visa, meaning you can transition to lawful permanent residency, it could be worth getting an H-1B visa.
+If you already have an EAD, you do not need to apply for an H-1B.
+However, because an H-1B is a dual-intent visa, meaning you can adjust status to lawful permanent residency, it could be worth getting an H-1B visa.
 Again, this decision depends on your current residency status and the visa on which you entered the U.S.

 The H-1B is a non-immigrant visa that allows specialized workers to work in the U.S. Due to its relatively low eligibility requirements, the H-1B is the most popular non-immigrant visa available.
-Unfortunately, this has given rise to a system that can make obtaining one difficult.
+Unfortunately, this makes the chances of acquiring much more difficult.

 Here are the basic requirements you need to qualify: